vahidbaharvand/test4z/samples/mock/Readme.md

    ```
    npm install
    ```
-4. Submit the following command to start the mocking server.
+4. Submit the following command to start the mock server.
    ```
    npm run startMock
    ```